List of Bakugan: Legendary Soldiers

 He is the legendary Bakugan that resembles a dragon with four sets of wings and humanoid posture.
 He is the Leader of The Six Legendary Bakugan.
 In battle, Apollonir is the most powerful Dragonoid Bakugan.
 Apollonir was the most powerful Dragonoid.
 He was with a clown who used two Mock Dragonoid to battle against Dan and Drago.
 When Drago defeated the two Dragonoids, Apollonir left his disguise and prepared to battle Drago.
 Dan used the ability D-Strike Extreme and repeatedly did that until Drago defeated him.
-But when Drago still didn't evolve, he explained that he needed to defeat all of his friends to further evolve.
+But when Drago still did not evolve, he explained that he needed to defeat all of his friends to further evolve.
 In the first season, his wings resembled leathery insect wings.
 When Drago was taken by Spectra while on Earth, Apollonir appeared to Dan in a dream and offered to temporarily become Dan's Guardian Bakugan.
 During the battle against Spectra, Apollonir easily defeated Helios, but when Drago arrived, he and Dan were backed into a corner, and Dan used Dragon Proudia, turning Apollonir into a trident.
 Dan then proceeded to throw him, hitting Drago's Perfect Core diamond and freeing him from Spectra's command.
 Also, Apollonir is revealed to be linked to the Perfect Core, just like Drago, and as such, he has the ability to detect Drago from anywhere on New Vestroia.
 In Reunion, when Drago says that he can no longer leave New Vestroia due to his link with the Perfect Core, Apollonir explains to Drago that though he is linked to the Perfect Core, he had become strong enough to free himself from it.
 Apollonir gave his Attribute Energy to Drago just like the other Legendary Soldiers did to the Bakugan belonging to the Resistance.
 This forced Drago to evolve into Cross Dragonoid.
 Apollonir's wings now resemble Helix Drago's wings.